Linas Mėgelaitis

-Linas Mėgelaitis (born 9 September 1998) is a Lithuanian footballer who plays as a midfielder for Italian club Perugia.
+Linas Mėgelaitis (born 9 September 1998) is a Lithuanian professional footballer who plays as a midfielder for club Perugia.

 Club career

-Mėgelaitis begun his career with FK Panevėžys team, moving to FK Šiauliai, and FC Stumbras in quick succession.
-Mėgelaitis joined Latina after a short spell with Pro Vercelli.
-Mėgelaitis made his professional debut for Latina in a Serie B 2–1 loss to Avellino on 18 May 2017.
+Mėgelaitis began his career with FK Panevėžys team, moving to FK Šiauliai, and FC Stumbras in quick succession.
+He joined Latina after a short spell with Pro Vercelli.
+Mėgelaitis made his professional debut for Latina in a 2–1 Serie B away loss to Avellino on 18 May 2017.

-On 2 September 2019 he returned to Sicula Leonzio on a permanent basis following the loan in the previous season.
+On 2 September 2019, he returned to Sicula Leonzio on a permanent basis following the loan in the previous season.

-On 8 January 2020 he signed with another Serie C club Gubbio until the end of the 2019–20 season.
+On 8 January 2020, he signed with another Serie C club, Gubbio, until the end of the 2019–20 season.

-On 29 July 2021 he signed a three-year contract with Viterbese.
+On 29 July 2021, he signed a three-year contract with Viterbese.

 On 11 August 2023, Mėgelaitis joined Rimini on a two-year deal.

 International career

 He made his debut for Lithuania national football team on 11 November 2020 in a friendly game against Faroe Islands.

 Scores and results list Lithuania's goal tally first.